evkx/evkx.github.io/content/models/nissan/ariya/Ariya_87kWh_e-4ORCE/_index.md

 ## Performance

-The Nissan Ariya 87kWh e-4ORCE offers modest performance with a maximum power of 225 kW (306 hp / 302 bhp) and a total torque of 600 Nm (443 ft-lb).
+The Nissan Ariya 87kWh e-4ORCE offers modest performance with a maximum power of 225 kW (306 hp / 302 bhp) and a total torque of 600 Nm (443 lb-ft).
 It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.7 seconds and has a top speed of 200 km/h (124 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging

-The electric vehicle features a high-capacity battery with a gross capacity of 91 kWh and a net usable capacity of 87 kWh, providing an 4 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 91 kWh and a net usable capacity of 87 kWh, providing an 4 kWh buffer (4.4%) for battery protection.

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 515 to 459 km (320-285 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 16.9 kWh/100 km for the base model and 19.0 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.